 - Multi-format support: Copying is not always about text.
 The clipboard manager should also allow you to store multimedia items, such as images, videos, or tables.

 - Item organization: When many items are stored in one place, the storage location can easily become a mess.
-The manager app should allow you to organize your copied items or give you the option to quickly find the one you need.
+The manager app should include a clipboard organization system allowing you to organize your copied items or give you the option to quickly find the one you need.

-Pieces, which offers free or paid options, is a clipboard app designed specifically for developers and supports both macOS and Windows.
-It also supports the most popular IDEs and text editors with custom plug-ins.
-Check the updated list of its official integrations for details.
+Pieces, which offers free or paid options, is an AI-powered clipboard app designed specifically for developers and supports both macOS and Windows.
+It also supports the most popular IDEs and text editors with custom IDE plugins.

 Pieces allows you to save, reuse, and share many data type format items, including code snippets, links, text, screenshots, and images.
 Each clipping will be automatically stored in the cloud so that you can access it from multiple devices.